TagSEA 0.6.4

 Tag names are descriptive keywords for a location.
 They can contain any characters except white-space (spaces, tabs, or new-lines), or colons.

-Names that have dots (.) in them are treated as hierarchical tags in the TagSEA view.
-For example, the tag tagsea.bug.12 could represent bug number 12 inside the tagsea project.
+Names that have dots (.) in them can be treated as hierarchical in the views.
+For example, the tag name tagsea.bug.12 could represent bug number 12 inside the tagsea project, and can be visualized as such inside the Tags View.

-Original versions of TagSEA used a parenthesis syntax in Java tag names to represent hierarchies.
+Older versions of TagSEA used a different syntax in Java tag names to represent hierarchies.
+They used a parenthesis syntax.
 So, the above tag name would be represented as tagsea(bug(12)).
-For backward-compatablity, this syntax is still allowed inside the Java waypointing plugin, but it is translated into the standard dot-syntax within the platform.
+For backward-compatablity, this syntax is still allowed inside the Java waypointing plugin, but it will be translated into the standard dot-syntax within the platform.
 However, since both parentheses and dots have the same interpretation in the Java waypointing plugin, it is illegal to have a tag name that contains both dots and parentheses.

-Content-assist is supplied for tag names.
+Content-assist is supplied for tag names for when the get too long.
 Press Ctrl-space to get a list of known tag names.

 Author metadata